Mërgim Brahimi: Grasshopper Club Zürich

 Brahimi made his first team appearance against city rivals FC Zürich on 2 October 2011.
 He came on in the 21st minute and made a good impact, in a game that was later abandoned due to FC Zürich fan violence.
 A 3–0 victory was awarded to GC.

 Brahimi made his first starting appearance in the second round of the Schweizer Cup against FC Chiasso on 16 October 2011.
 He started the game and was substituted in the 77th minute for Davor Landeka in the 1–0 win.

-On 28 July 2012, Brahimi scored his first goal for Grasshopper against FC Basel three minutes after he came off the bench on the 80th minute.

 Panionios

 On 14 January 2018, Panionios officially announced the capture of Kosovo-Albanian Mërgim Brahimi.
 The 25-year-old international (with Kosovo National Team) attacking midfielder will replace experienced Iranian attacking midfielder Masoud Shojaei who recently joined rivals AEK Athens.

 FC Wil

 On 3 June 2019, it was confirmed that Brahimi a two-year contract with FC Wil with an option to one further year.